-Figure 3-5.2 Door groups on hard drive
+FIGURE 3-5.2 Door families on hard drive

 - 4. Select Curtain Wall Dbl Glass.rfa, and then click Open.
 (Figure 3-5.2) - 5.
-Repeat steps 2 4 to load the following door groups: - a.
+Repeat steps 2-4 to load the following door families: - a.
 Double-Glass 1 - b.
 Sidelights 1 - c.
 Single-Glass 1 - 6.
-In the Project Browser, expand Families and Doors to see the loaded door groups (Figure 3-5.3).
+In the Project Browser, expand Families and Doors to see the loaded door families (Figure 3-5.3).

-If you expand the door group itself in the Project Browser you see the predefined door sizes associated with that group.
+If you expand a door family itself in the Project Browser you see the predefined door sizes associated with that family.
 Right-clicking on a door size allows you to rename, delete or duplicate it.
 To add a door size you duplicate and then modify properties for the new item.